- Urban projects

-The Brussels-Capital Region defends Brussels’ interests at the European institutions and participates in many discussions and projects, particularly within the framework of the European networks of cities.
-As the body responsible for initiating the territorial development strategy, perspective.brussels is one of the Brussels regional actors present on the European stage.
+The Brussels-Capital Region defends Brussels’ interests at the European institutions and participates in many discussions and projects, particularly within the framework of the European networks of cities. perspective.brussels is one of the Brussels regional actors present on the European stage.

 European Union and urban development